IntentSoftware/docs/articles/how-to-guides/create-a-designer-extension/create-a-designer-extension.md

 ---
 uid: how-to-guides.create-a-designer-extension
+remarks: |
-note: This one will only cover the new element creation.
+  This one will only cover the new element creation.
 We will need to write one that will form part of 'creating a new designer' that will allow you to define your visuals too.
 ---
 # Create a Designer Extension